-- (b) The employer may stagger the ordinary starting and finishing times of various groups of employees or individual employees may be staggered by their employer. - (c) Starting and finishing times may be altered by the employer with the agreement of the majority of employees concerned to suit geographic, safety, climatic or traffic conditions.
+- (b) The employer may stagger the ordinary starting and finishing times of various groups of employees or individual employees. - (c) Starting and finishing times may be altered by the employer with the agreement of the majority of employees concerned to suit geographic, safety, climatic or traffic conditions.
 Any such altered starting and finishing time will not invoke any penalty payment that would be payable if the spread of ordinary hours prescribed in clause 15.3(a) were observed.